 Since from time to time there can be some problems with software (BUGS....) this site will speak to these issues too.

 Last update Phil Hart Thu Sep 8 17:47:11 CDT 2016

 This site is concerned with problems and answers to those problems.
-I teach Computer Troubleshooting at Arkansas State University - Beebe (ASUB).
-I also teach Intro to Hardware and Software, Intro to Microcomputer Programming, and Operating Systems (Linux).
-I also have been known to teach Networking or as Cisco likes to call it Internetworking, Lan 1 (Microsoft Server: Active Directory), and Lan 2 (Microsoft Server: Infrastructure).
+I taught Computer Troubleshooting at Arkansas State University - Beebe (ASUB).
+I also taught Intro to Hardware and Software, Intro to Microcomputer Programming, and Operating Systems (Linux).
+I also have taught Networking or as Cisco likes to call it Internetworking, Lan 1 (Microsoft Server: Active Directory), and Lan 2 (Microsoft Server: Infrastructure).